 Anne Tomlinson (formerly Morrell) graduated from the University of Auckland, New Zealand in 2002 with a Bachelor of Science (Geophysics) and Bachelor of Arts (German).
 She continued her studies at Auckland graduating with a Master of Science majoring in Economic Geology and Applied Geophysics in 2004.
 Her thesis was a geophysical characterisation of low-sulfidation epithermal ore deposits of the southern Coromandel region, New Zealand using potential field methods integrated with geological and geochemical data.

-Anne is an active member of the ASEG, AIG and Society of Economic Geologists.
-She was a Councillor on the AIG Federal Committee responsible for Membership and Qualifications (2012-2017) and remains on the Membership and Education Committees, and is also a past President of the WA Branch of the ASEG.
-Anne has an interest in Geoscience outreach to primary and secondary students and is involved in the CSIRO’s Scientists in Schools program.
+Anne is an active member of the ASEG and AIG.
+She was a Councillor on the AIG Federal Committee responsible for Membership and Qualifications (2012-2017), has served on the AIG Membership and Education Committees, and is also a past President of the WA Branch of the ASEG.
+Anne has a strong interest in Geoscience outreach to primary and secondary students and is actively involved in the CSIRO’s Scientists in Schools program.